Deutsche Telekom's Polish arm signs 4G deal with Orange unit

-WARSAW, Sept 10 The Polish unit of Deutsche Telekom has agreed to share its 4G mobile network with the cellphone arm of TPSA, Poland's top telecoms group, TPSA said on Tuesday.
+WARSAW The Polish unit of Deutsche Telekom (DTEGn.DE) has agreed to share its 4G mobile network with the cellphone arm of TPSA TPSA.WA, Poland's top telecoms group, TPSA said on Tuesday.

-TPSA, controlled by France's Orange, failed to win frequencies to offer its own 4G high speed broadband services in February.
+TPSA, controlled by France's Orange (ORAN.PA), failed to win frequencies to offer its own 4G high speed broadband services in February.
 Deutsche Telekom's T-Mobile and smaller rival Play paid Poland some 500 million zlotys ($156.33 million) each for the frequencies.

 TPSA and T-Mobile have already been sharing their cellphone networks in Poland since 2011.